jyothsna1076/ICS_CP_B23CS1076_B23CM1047_B23EE1029_B23CI1021/README.md

  AGAIN THANK YOU" and the code terminates

  When user gives input as 5, transfer fund option is selected.
-It askes to enter the pin number again for more authentication
+It asks to enter the pin number again for more authentication
- a) If the enetred pin no. is correct, it asks to enter the account number to which the user wants to transfer money.
+ A) If the entered pin number is correct, it asks to enter the account number to which the user wants to transfer money.
+It asks to enter the account number
+    again for more authentication.

+    a)If both the account numbers match and if the entered account number exists, it asks to enter the amount that the user wants to transfer.
+It asks to enter the transaction amount again for confirmation.
+If the given transaction amount matches with the previously given transaction amount, The code shows the current balance of user's account after transaction and shows "AMOUNT TRANSFERRED SUCCESSFULLY".
+If the given transaction amount does not match with the previously given transaction amount, it shows "The amount you entered previously and now are not same TRY AGAIN"

+    b)If both the account numbers does not match, it shows "The account number you gave now is not same as before"

+    c)If the entered account number does not exist, it shows "Account not found CHECK AGAIN"

- b) If the enetred pin no. is incorrect, It shows "INCORRECT PIN NO TRY AGAIN" and then the code terminates
+ B) If the entered pin number is incorrect, It shows "INCORRECT PIN NUMBER TRY AGAIN" and then the code terminates